ReproNim/reproman/docs/source/related.rst

 Related efforts and solutions
 *****************************

-To our knowledge, there is no other effort with as broad of a scope as datalad that aims to unify access to vast arrays of scientific data in a domain and data modality agnostic fashion with as few and universally available software dependencies.
+To our knowledge, there is no other effort with as broad of a scope as repronim that aims to unify access to vast arrays of scientific data in a domain and data modality agnostic fashion with as few and universally available software dependencies.